Horror as two cars plough into crowd in Stevenage

 It has not been confirmed whether either of the drivers involved were members of Cruise Herts.

-The car club held its Thursday Night Takeover in the Roaring Meg South car park for the final time tonight, raising money for charity, with a new venue set to be announced shortly.
+The car club held its Thursday Night Takeover - a static meet - in the Roaring Meg South car park for the final time tonight, raising money for 4Louis - a UK charity that works across the country to support anyone affected by miscarriage, stillbirth and the death of a baby or child.